typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/no-type-alias.md

-# Disallows the use of type aliases.
+# Disallow the use of type aliases (no-type-alias)

 In TypeScript, type aliases serve three purposes:
 - Aliasing other types so that we can refer to them using a simpler name.